Chewy CFO, GC Trim Stakes; CEO Gets 1M+ Share Grants

 The Grant Avalanche

-The compensation side of the ledger ran in the opposite direction.
-On April 8, the board approved a stack of equity awards: 560,286 shares to CEO Sumit Singh across four separate grants (394,868 + 92,381 + 13,818 + 59,219), and 423,654 shares to CFO Deppe across three (71,062 + 5,922 + 346,670).
-General Counsel Hu received 37,486 shares the same day; Chief Accounting Officer William Billings got 32,571.
+The compensation side ran the other way.
+On April 8, the board approved a stack of equity awards: 560,286 shares to CEO Sumit Singh across four grants (394,868 + 92,381 + 13,818 + 59,219), and 423,654 shares to CFO Deppe across three (71,062 + 5,922 + 346,670).
+General Counsel Hu received 37,486 shares the same day.
+Chief Accounting Officer William Billings got 32,571.

 That came on top of an earlier wave on March 25, the same day Chewy filed its Item 2.02 earnings 8-K. Singh collected another 526,284 plus 47,653 shares.
-Hu got 49,962, Billings 14,470, and Deppe 4,342.
+Hu got 49,962, Billings 14,470, Deppe 4,342.
 The CEO alone received more than 1.1 million shares in grants across the two dates.

 The Tax-Withholding Footnote

-Inside the Form 4 trail sits one more data point worth pulling out.
+One more data point sits in the Form 4 trail.
 On February 27, Singh disposed of 30,267 shares at $26.97 ($816,301) and another 5,090 at the same price ($137,277) via tax-withholding.
-Those aren't open-market sales — they're shares surrendered back to the company to cover the tax bill on vesting equity, a mechanical event with no discretionary signal attached.
+Those aren't open-market sales.
+They're shares surrendered back to the company to cover the tax bill on vesting equity — a mechanical event, no discretionary signal.
 A smaller 1,021-share withholding tick followed on April 1 at $27.00.

 Why the Setup Is Mixed, Not Bearish

 Chewy is not a melting ice cube.
-Trailing twelve-month revenue is $12.60 billion, gross margin 29.8%, and free cash flow $453 million.
+Trailing twelve-month revenue is $12.60 billion, gross margin 29.8%, free cash flow $453 million.
 The business converts.
-Earnings have come in ahead of consensus three quarters running — $0.35 vs. $0.34, $0.33 vs. $0.33, and $0.32 vs. $0.30 — modest beats that suggest guidance is being managed conservatively.
+Earnings have beaten consensus three quarters running — $0.35 vs. $0.34, $0.33 vs. $0.33, and $0.32 vs. $0.30.
+Modest beats, the kind that suggest guidance is being managed conservatively.
 At a forward P/E of 12.9x, this is not priced like a story stock.

 What to Watch

 Neutral here.
-The valuation isn't expensive, the cash flow is real, and the analyst gap is wide.
+The valuation isn't expensive, the cash flow is real, the analyst gap is wide.
 But the insider posture, mild as it is, is the wrong shape for a confident long.
 A few open-market purchase tickets would change the picture quickly.

 Run the free Chewy, Inc. deep-dive →

-Basis Report does not hold positions in securities discussed.
+strong>Basis Report does not hold positions in securities discussed.
 This is not investment advice.

 Frequently Asked Questions